cleesmith/NiceGUI-primer/README.md

 Perhaps these changes are not possible, or just too much to ask of any project, but a <br>
 <i>**command line arg**</i> such as: <i>**--honhuman**</i> <br>
-would certainly help with the scraping of the doc's to be feed to AI's by removing all 4 of the troublesome spots ... somehow.
+would certainly help with the scraping of the doc's to be feed to AI's
+in removing all 4 of the troublesome spots, like so:

 ```sh
 cd nicegui